turingschool/front-end-curriculum/lessons/electron-testing.md

 This will tell the main process of our electron app to use the mock if we are in a 'SPECTRON' environment.

-So how do we actually run our app in a SPECTRON environment?
-Let's go back to our test file, setup a path to our mocks, and edit our setup in the `before` hook a bit:
+The last piece of setup we need to do for this is to make our test file aware of our mocks as well.
+Let's setup a path to our mocks, and edit our setup in the `before` hook a bit:

 ```js
 const electronPath = path.join(__dirname, '..', 'node_modules', '.bin', 'electron');